phucnguyen81/system-design-primer/README.md

 ## TODO

 - [x] Apply custom style to mermaid diagrams
+- [x] Run the service as a non-root user matching host user
+- [x] Can attach to the container with VS Code Dev Container
 - [ ] Summarize scaling aws in a post
 - [Learn Jekyll](https://jekyllrb.com/docs/)